tommy-muehle/php-gpg-verifier/README.md

 ## Requirements

-Except PHP and composer you need an accessible [GPG](https://www.gnupg.org) binary.
+Except PHP and composer you need an accessible [GPG](https://www.gnupg.org) binary in your $PATH variable.

 ## Install